CMSgov/price-transparency-guide-validator/README.md

 - a JSON file
 - a GZ-compressed JSON file
 - a ZIP archive that contains a JSON file.
-Note that the validator will attempt to use the first JSON file it finds within the ZIP archive.
+If multiple JSON files are found within the ZIP archive, you can choose which one you want to validate.

 Further details: